priyanshuraj0/Disney-Hotstar-Clone/README.md

 ## Disclaimer

 This project is intended for educational and non-commercial purposes only.
 It is not officially affiliated with Disney+ Hotstar or The Walt Disney Company.
-The goal is to showcase frontend development skills and create an interactive streaming experience.
+The goal is to showcase front-end development skills and create an interactive streaming experience.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-Experience the charm of Disney+ Hotstar's frontend through this HTML, CSS, and JavaScript clone.
+Experience the charm of Disney+ Hotstar's front-end through this HTML, CSS, and JavaScript clone.
 Happy coding and creating!

-For any questions or inquiries, contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, contact: itsraj1310@gmail.com.